anton-kovylin/echo-at-time/README.md

 **Build Api:** `docker-compose -f docker/docker-compose-dev.yml up --build`

-*Note:* solution based on the rule use only redis.io, so no RabbitMQ or other messaging broker were added.
+*Note:* solution based on the rule `use only redis.io`, so no RabbitMQ or other messaging broker were added.

 **API path:** `localhost:45000/api/echoAtTime`